David Alford: Acting

 When playwright Arthur Kopit was visiting APSU as an artist in residence, he noticed Alford's acting talent and arranged for him to audition for the Juilliard School drama program.
 Alford did so, and was accepted to the program.

 After spending a few years in New York upon graduation from Juilliard, Alford moved back to Tennessee and founded Mockingbird Theatre in Nashville.
 He was artistic director of this theatre from 1994 to 2004, when he accepted the position of artistic director for Tennessee Repertory Theatre.
 He held this position until 2007, but spent an additional year at Tennessee Rep as an artist-in-residence.

 In 2012 Alford joined the cast of the television series Nashville, portraying Bucky Dawes, the manager of country music star Rayna Jaymes (Connie Britton).
 Alford appeared on the show until it ended in 2018.

 In 2017 Alford appeared in the Broadway revival of The Little Foxes with Laura Linney, Cynthia Nixon, Michael McKean, and Richard Thomas.
 Alford portrayed Mr. Marshall, as well as understudying McKean and Thomas.

 Writing

 Alford has written two plays that are presented annually as part of the Bell Witch Fall Festival in his hometown of Adams.
 Spirit: The Authentic Story of the Bell Witch of Tennessee (2002) recounts the Bell Witch legend.
 Smoke: A Ballad of the Night Riders (2010) is set against the Black Patch Tobacco Wars.

 Alford also co-authored the book Living the Dream: The Morning After Drama School with Brian Horner.

 Personal life

-Alford has two sons from his first marriage.
+Alford has two children from his first marriage.
 Since the fall of 2018, he has been a visiting artist in residence at Berry College in Mount Berry, Georgia.